Panogen/sorazora_serif/README.md

 The outlines for this font are drawn using Inkscape.
 The fonts are compiled using FontForge and generated using `fontmake`.

 A few Python scripts and batch files automate parts of the workflow.

-### Installation
-This package contains two fonts:
-- Sorazora Serif Regular
-		ufo/master_otf/sorazora-serif-w4.otf
-- Sorazora Serif Italic
-		ufo/master_otf/sorazora-italic-w4.otf

-Right click or double click on the font files and hit "Install".
-If you are installing a new version of the font, hit OK on the prompt that appears.

 ### OpenType features
 |Feature tag|Feature name|Feature description|Usage|